Retrieving on-chain events

 The number of events stored by the event log depends on the configuration of the node.
 By default, a node is configured to store the blockchain events from the latest 300 blocks in the event log.
 Due to this, events from only those 300 blocks can be retrieved, by default.
 This can be changed by updating the keepEventsForHeights property in the node configuration.

-Subscribing to an RPC event
+Subscribing to a JSON-RPC event

 An API client can be imported into any JS client application as shown in the following snippets.